Oupsla/OPL-RepairMultiVersion/README.md

 [Arcuri](https://sites.google.com/site/arcuri82/)’s JAFF can repair faults automatically in Java programs by identifying parts that fail unit tests and evolving limited software patches.

 In the future, we can imagine to provide a GUI but at this point it seemed unnecessary because our system does not have many options or alternatives of treatment.
 If a GUI is developped, we could also provide a feature where the user can select relevant commit (for example, it would be not necessary to select a commit that edits documentation because this version will not resolve a test).

+The base of our system retrieve all versions of a project but in most of projects, there are a lot of commits.
+Therefore the user can specify a number of commits (from the most recent to the specified number) that the script will retrieve.
+The execution time is therefore relative to the number of commits that our system has to process.
+This means that the user have to select between efficiency or speed.
+In order to launch without any efforts on public project we have to improve the dependencies management to download all the depencies automatically.

 ## Conclusion